mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 ## Handling Merge Conflicts

 - **Automated Workflow:** The automated rebase and merge process is designed to handle straightforward merges efficiently.
 It will only perform the merge if no conflicts are detected.
-    - Refer to the [auto/rebase-merge.sh documentation](.github/scripts/release/auto/README.md) for details about this script and its implications.
+    - Refer to the [auto/rebase-merge.sh documentation](.github/scripts/release/auto/README.md#autorebase-mergesh) for details about this script and its implications.

 - **Manual Script:** For complex merge scenarios or when conflicts arise, I created a dedicated script (`local/rebase-merge.sh`) to handle merge conflicts and perform interactive rebases.
 This script provides a convenient way to resolve conflicts manually and ensure a clean merge.
-    - Refer to the [local/rebase-merge.sh documentation](.github/scripts/release/local/README.md) for detailed usage instructions and information.
+    - Refer to the [local/rebase-merge.sh documentation](.github/scripts/release/local/README.md#localrebase-mergesh) for detailed usage instructions and information.

+- **Local Synchronization Script:** If the automated rebase and merge process fails for any reason, you can use the `local/sync-release.sh` script to synchronize the `release` branch with the `main` branch.
+This allows you to manually handle the situation and ensure the `release` branch is up-to-date.
+    - Refer to the [local/sync-release.sh documentation](.github/scripts/release/local/README.md#localsync-releasesh) for detailed usage instructions and information.

+- **Avoid Pull Request Conflicts:** To minimize the risk of merge conflicts and ensure your pull requests can be merged smoothly, consider the following:
+    - You may want to check if the `release` branch is up-to-date with the `main` branch and run the `local/sync-release.sh` if needed.
-- **If your pull request cannot be merged automatically:** This can happen if other branches have been merged into `release` since you created your feature branch.
-In such cases, you'll need to rebase your branch onto the updated `release` branch before creating the pull request.
+    - Keep your branch up-to-date: Regularly rebase your feature branch onto the updated `main` branch using the command: `git rebase main`.
-    Use the following command to rebase your branch: `git rebase release`

-This will replay your commits on top of the latest changes in `release`, ensuring a clean merge.
+      This will incorporate the latest changes from `main` into your branch, reducing the likelihood of conflicts.
+    - Address potential conflicts early: If you are aware of potential conflicts with ongoing work in other branches, coordinate with your team members and consider merging or rebasing your branch strategically to avoid major conflicts later.

 ## Branch Synchronization